btoll/benjamintoll.com/content/post/running_systemd_nspawn_containers.md

 > - [On Escaping a Chroot]
 > - [On Stack Smashing, Part Two]

-`nspawn`, on the other hand, gives you as much security and configuration as you would want and expect and is as easily configurable as better-known tools like Docker (although it operates at a lower-level).
+`systemd-nspawn`, on the other hand, gives you as much security and configuration as you would want and expect and is as easily configurable as better-known tools like Docker (although it operates at a lower-level).

-To create a container, `nspawn` expects a root filesystem and optionally a `JSON` container configuration file, which of course brings to mind an [OCI runtime bundle], because `systemd-nspawn` is fully OCI compliant.
+To create a container, `systemd-nspawn` expects a root filesystem and optionally a `JSON` container configuration file, which of course brings to mind an [OCI runtime bundle], because `systemd-nspawn` is fully OCI compliant.
 Those familiar with tools like [`runc`] will be familiar with this requirement.

 > One can use many of the same methods to get a root filesystem (rootfs) as documented in my article on [`runc`].

-By using the machine option (`--machine | -M`) with `systemd-nspawn`, the operating system tree (root filesystem) is automatically searched for in a couple places, most notably in `/var/lib/machines`, which is the recommended directory on the system.
+By using the machine option (`--machine` or `-M`) with `systemd-nspawn`, the operating system tree (root filesystem) is automatically searched for in a couple places, most notably in `/var/lib/machines`, which is the recommended directory on the system.

-The intent of this article is to quickly and succinctly outline several ways to get started using containers with `nspawn`.
-Hopefully, it will also encourage you to think more critically of tools like Docker and determine if they are as necessary as all the hype surrounding them would leave you to believe.
+The intent of this article is to quickly and succinctly outline several ways to get started using containers with `systemd-nspawn`.
+Hopefully, it will also encourage you to think more critically of tools like Docker and determine if they are as necessary as all the hype surrounding them would have you believe.

 We'll be running the Tor browser in a container managed by `systemd-nspawn`.

 Note that the following assumptions are made:

+- `systemd-nspawn` is already installed on your system.

+      $ sudo apt install systemd-container

 - All the following examples will assume that the current working directory is `/var/lib/machines`.
 - All commands are run as the `root` user to save typing `sudo` for every command.